-Speak to an advisor at CI Business Solutions on 01206 712727 to make your levy payments work for you.
+Speak to our Employer Engagement team on 01206 712043 where an Apprenticeship Advisor will help you to make your levy payments work for you.

 As the largest college provider of apprenticeships in Essex, we can provide expert advice and guidance on all areas of apprenticeship provision, including helping you find the right apprenticeship for your business, recruiting apprentices, quality delivery and assessment with on-going support and advice.

 The online system that employers will use to manage apprenticeship funds is now open for registration to all levy-paying companies.
 Click here for more information.

 Since April 2017 the way that government funds apprenticeships in England has changed.
 All businesses operating within the UK with a wage bill of over £3 million are required to contribute to the apprenticeship levy monthly via HMRC.

 - If the levy applies to your business you will be required to pay 0.5% of your entire wage bill into the levy.
 This will be offset against a levy allowance worth £15,000 for each tax year